fedejimenez/art-project-2/README.md

 # README

-This application goes along with the Add JWT Authentication to a Rails and React application:

-Building the React front end: http://www.techandstartup.org/tutorials/rails-react-jwt

-This is a Rails API only application.
+This app includes:

+1. A Rails API-only application as the back end.

+2. A React App as the front end.
 The React app is in the client directory.

 To run this app locally, if you have Foreman installed on your system: